Misanthropy: Types

 Various types of misanthropy are distinguished in the academic literature.
-They are based on what attitude is involved, how it is expressed, and whether the misanthrope includes themselves in their negative assessment.
-The differences between them often matter for assessing whether misanthropy is a faulty and self-contradictory outlook or a respectable philosophical position.
-An early categorization is due to Immanuel Kant, who distinguishes between positive and negative misanthropes.
+They are based on what attitude is involved, how it is expressed, and whether the misanthropes include themselves in their negative assessment.
+The differences between them often matter for assessing the arguments for and against misanthropy.
+An early categorization suggested by Immanuel Kant distinguishes between positive and negative misanthropes.
 Positive misanthropes are active enemies of humanity.
 They wish harm to other people and undertake attempts to hurt them in one form or another.
-Negative misanthropy, on the other hand, is a form of peaceful anthropophobia that leads people to isolate themselves.
-They wish others well despite seeing serious flaws in them.
+Negative misanthropy, by contrast, is a form of peaceful anthropophobia that leads people to isolate themselves.
+They may wish others well despite seeing serious flaws in them and prefer to not involve themselves in the social context of humanity.
 Kant associates negative misanthropy with moral disappointment due to previous negative experiences with others.

 Another distinction focuses on whether the misanthropic condemnation of humanity is only directed at other people or at everyone including oneself.
 In this regard, self-inclusive misanthropes are consistent in their attitude by including themselves in their negative assessment.
 This type is contrasted with self-aggrandizing misanthropes, who either implicitly or explicitly exclude themselves from the general condemnation and see themselves instead as superior to everyone else.
 In this regard, it may be accompanied by an exaggerated sense of self-worth and self-importance.
-According to Joseph Harris, the self-aggrandizing type is more common even though this outlook seems to undermine its own position by constituting a form of hypocrisy.
-A closely related categorization is due to Irving Babbitt, who distinguishes misanthropes based on whether they allow exceptions in their negative assessment.
+According to literature theorist Joseph Harris, the self-aggrandizing type is more common.
+He states that this outlook seems to undermine its own position by constituting a form of hypocrisy.
+A closely related categorization developed by Irving Babbitt distinguishes misanthropes based on whether they allow exceptions in their negative assessment.
 In this regard, misanthropes of the naked intellect regard humanity as a whole as hopeless.
-Tender misanthropes, on the other hand, exclude a few idealized people from their negative evaluation.
-Babbitt cites Rousseau and his fondness for natural uncivilized man as an example of tender misanthropy and contrasts it with Swift's thorough dismissal of all of humanity.
+Tender misanthropes exclude a few idealized people from their negative evaluation.
+Babbitt cites Rousseau and his fondness for natural uncivilized man as an example of tender misanthropy and contrasts it with Jonathan Swift's thorough dismissal of all of humanity.